first-try-software/first-try-software.github.io/_posts/2019-08-30-industrialist.md

 For more on extension without modification, check out [Extenstion without Modification](https://engineering.entelo.com/extension-without-modification-cb0f9cfb64a3).

-And, then go see Industrialst on [GitHub](https://github.com/entelo/industrialist).
+And, then go look at [Industrialst on GitHub](https://github.com/entelo/industrialist).